TyGuS/hoogle_plus/README.md

 Then go to your hoogle_plus repo, run `docker run -v ./:/home/hoogle-plus -it aaron069/hoogle-plus:v5` If you want to redirect port on localhost:3000, add this flag: `-p 3000:3000` on above command.

+## Troubleshoot
+Please install z3 `v4.8.10` or above to build this project.